UP-RS-ESP/vacon.github.io/_posts/2023-05-15-TLS-Registration-Campus-Golm_Luis-Kremer.md

 # Methods
 Due to alignment issues during acquisition, as indicated in the section "alignment consistency" it was not possible to directly merge the raw point clouds from each scan to obtain a 3-D model of the Golm campus.
 To address the research questions, different alignment approaches and algorithms were applied.
-Analysis steps, necessary data preprocessing, and evaluation metrics of the results are described below.
+Analysis steps, necessary data pre-processing, and evaluation metrics of the results are described below.

 ## Analysis
 Since fine registration requires pre-aligned point clouds, the scans with a median cloud-to-cloud distance of more than 10 cm were removed (a total of 38 scans; see Figure 6).
 The RANSAC global registration approach and manual point pair selection were then applied to roughly align the 38 excluded ones to the remaining scans.
 Two separate alignment approaches were subsequently performed using both variants of the ICP algorithm.

 1. For the first approach, a `loop closure method` was implemented by starting with the first scan and aligning the second scan to the first scan.
 The aligned scans were merged, and the iterative process was continued by moving on to the next scan until all 222 scans were aligned and merged.
 To ensure a systematic approach, scans were aligned in a serpentine pattern, starting in the eastern part of the campus and continuing until the first loop was closed in the western part.
 Subsequently, all other scans between this serpentine pattern were aligned to the framework of the first aligned scans, resulting in the closure of the loop several times.
 This approach was repeated for both point-to-point and point-to-plane variants of ICP to compare their performance.